ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 to a collection of trace sources in the switch device and periodically dumps the following datapath metrics on the output file:

 #.
-Packets per second sent to the pipeline;
+Pipeline load in terms of throughput (Kbits);
 #.
-Kbits per second of data processed by the pipeline;
+Packets dropped while exceeding pipeline load capacity;
 #.
-Packets per second dropped by meter bands;
+Packets dropped by meter bands;
 #.
-Packets per second dropped while exceeding pipeline load capacity;
+Flow-mod operations executed by the switch;
 #.
-Flow-mod per second operations executed by the switch;
+Meter-mod operations executed by the switch;
 #.
-Meter-mod per second operations executed by the switch;
+Group-mod operations executed by the switch;
 #.
-Group-mod per second operations executed by the switch;
+Packets-in sent from the switch to the controller;
 #.
-Packets-in per second sent from the switch to the controller;
-#.
-Packets-out per second sent from the controller to the switch;
+Packets-out sent from the controller to the switch;
 #.
 Average switch buffer space usage (percent);
 #.
 Average number of flow entries in pipeline tables;
 #.
 Average number of meter entries in meter table;